 It will get you through your A-Levels, but it still lacks a few key features that other graphical calculators can offer.

 For example, it doesn’t have a graph-plotting feature, and as I’ve previously said – a graph-plotting feature will significantly help you out when you learn about polynomials and the trigonometric graphs.

-It is very cheap (Only about £28, check updated price here) and so is a great substitute whilst saving up for that end goal calculator that will be the best for you and your exams.
-If you want to learn more about or purchase this calculator off Amazon.co.uk, head over to this link.
+It is very cheap at around £28 – check updated price here.
+It is a great substitute whilst saving up for that end goal calculator that will be the best for you and your exams.

 It boasts having the same layout and symbols as that of a textbook, meaning that its answers are easier to understand.